ctthang/kombit-service-net/README.md

 * C#* Microsoft.Net framework v4.5* Microsoft Windows Server Operating System* Microsoft Internet Information Systems (IIS)* X509v3 Certificates* Windows Communications Foundation (WCF)* SOAP protocol* WS-Trust XML protocol

-## <a name=“prerequisites”></a>Prerequisites
-This document requires that the following prerequisites are satisfied:

-* Setting up the .Net-based samples according to the guide “All_guideline_setup sites IIS.docx”* Logging is done to the folder c:\temp.
-This folder must exist for logging to work.

 ## <a name=“service”></a>The Service
-### <a name=“iiswebsite”></a>IIS websiteThis guideline assumes that the URL of the service is:<br/>[https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service](https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service)
+Before the sample service can be configured, the necessary prerequisites to run the sample must be in place.
+This includes:

+* Windows Server 2012R2* Web Role* IIS installed* ASP.Net v5* .Net v4.5

+In addition, Visual Studio 2015 is required to build the sample.

+## <a name=“setup”></a>Setup
+To build and configure the sample service, do the following:

+1. Open the solution `Kombit.Samples.Service.sln` and build it.
+2. Create the folder `c:\temp` that will be used for logging, and grant `Network Service` full control to the folder.
+3. Copy the folder `Kombit.Samples.Service` that was supplied with this sample to `C:\inetpub\`, so the full path becomes `C:\inetpub\Kombit.Samples.Service`
+5. In IIS Manager, create a new web application:
+	1. The `Site name` should be `service.projekt-stoettesystemerne.dk`
+	2. The `Physical path`should be `C:\inetpub\Kombit.Samples.Service`
+	3. The `Binding type` should be `HTTPS`
+	4. The `Host name` should be `service.projekt-stoettesystemerne.dk`
+	5. Select an appropriate SSL certificate, that matches the host name chosen in the previous step
+6. Set the application pool identity of the created website to `Network Service`

+The sample service is now build and configured, and ready to be tested.

-### <a name=“serviceconfiguration”></a>ConfigurationSome changes to the properties in the configuration file Service\web.config may be required:
+### <a name=“configurationparameters”></a>Configuration ParametersSome changes to the properties in the configuration file `Kombit.Samples.Service\web.config` may be required:
 * `ServiceAddress` The address where this service is deployed.
 * `ServiceServiceCertificateThumbprint` The thumprint of a certificate which is used as service certificate for the service endpoint.
 The certificate must exist in `LocalMachine\My`* `StsSigningCertificateThumbprint` The thumprint of the certificate that is used by the STS to sign tokens.
 The certificate must exist in `LocalMachine\TrustedPeople`
 * `ResponseMessage` The response message from the Ping-method on the service.
-* `SoapMessageLogLocation` a folder to store all the received request to this service and its response to client.
-* `serilog:minimum-level` specify the level of logging.
-Log files are stored in the `Logs\` folder.

 ## <a name=“anvendersystem”></a>The Anvendersystem (Service Consumer)
 The Anvendersystem is implemented as a set of unit tests that can be found in the project:<br/>
-`Kombit.Samples.Consumer`These are also located in the folder:<br/>`Kombit.Samples\Tests\Kombit.Samples.Consumer`The purpose of the test cases is to simulate how to send an RST issue request and process the response from a WS-Trust service, this includes:* How to generate security token request
+`Kombit.Samples.Consumer`The purpose of the test cases is to simulate how to send an RST issue request and process the response from a WS-Trust service, this includes:* How to generate security token request
 * How to sign the security token request.
 * How to send the request to WS-Trust service.
 * In the sample, we test it against our STS test stub.